pranigopu/pranigopu.github.io/docs/art/poetry/some-selected-poems.md

 ---

+_A collection of poems (or poem excerpts) from other poets that I enjoyed greatly and wanted to save._

 # The Arrow and the Song <br> _by Henry Wadsworth Longfellow_
 I shot an arrow into the air,
 It fell to earth, I knew not where;